Arthur E. Wilmarth, Jr.

 Professor Wilmarth has testified before committees of the U.S. Congress, the California legislature, and the D.C.
 Council on bank regulatory issues.
 In 2010, he was a consultant to the Financial Crisis Inquiry Commission, the body established by Congress to report on the causes of the financial crisis.
 During 2008–09, he served as chair of the Section on Financial Institutions and Consumer Financial Services of the Association of American Law Schools, after serving as the Section's chair-elect and annual program chair during 2007–08.
 Professor Wilmarth is a member of the international advisory board of the Journal of Banking Regulation, published by Palgrave Macmillan Ltd. He is also a member of the advisory board of the American Antitrust Institute.

 Professor Wilmarth has been a member of the University's Faculty Senate for more than fifteen years, and he served as chair of the Faculty Senate's Executive Committee in 2004–05 and 2008–09.
 He received the Trachtenberg Prize for University Service in 2005.

 BA, Yale University; JD, Harvard University

-Arthur E. Wilmarth, Jr. is quoted in American Banker about a federal lawsuit questioning the CFPB's leadership structure.
+Arthur E. Wilmarth, Jr. is quoted in American Banker about granting a fintech charter to a commercial company.